 14.2 The Contractor shall:

 14.2.1 Ensure that no Confidential Information and/or Third Party IP is referenced or included in the Final Report or the Final Report Summary unless:

 - The Contractor is authorised to use the relevant Third Party IP and to permit the Authority to use and publish the relevant Third Party IP in accordance with this Contract, including in the publication of the Final Report and in support of Research on Research;

 - The Contractor is authorised to disclose the relevant Confidential Information as part of the Final Report and to permit the Authority to use and publish the relevant Confidential Information in accordance with this Contract, including in the publication of the Final Report and in support of Research on Research;

-14.2.2 Provide written confirmation that 14.2.1 and 14.2.2 have each been completed for the benefit of the Authority when submitting the draft Final Report and the Final Report to the Authority.
+14.2.3 Provide written confirmation that 14.2.1 and 14.2.2 have each been completed for the benefit of the Authority when submitting the draft Final Report and the Final Report to the Authority.

 14.3 The Contractor shall also provide, in a form to be agreed with the Authority, a draft Final Report Summary of the findings for the Research to the Authority for comment and approval.
 The Final Report Summary shall be in a form to be agreed with the Authority.

 14.4 If within one (1) year of the end of the Research Period the Contractor has not produced a Final Report which satisfies the Authority, the Authority may prepare and publish, or arrange for the preparation and publication of, such a report.

 14.5 For the duration of the Research Period and for a period of up to five (5) years after completion of the Research the Contractor will comply with requests for annual only: Proposals for the publication of the final report whether by the Authority or by arrangement through the Contractor in accordance with Condition 17 shall be subject to prior consultation with the Authority’s Representative.

 The Authority reserves the right to reproduce the findings of the Final Report or to provide a summary of the findings.]

 Intellectual property rights